Trailer tent or folding camper

 - Rubber gas hoses – check condition and the date marked on it.
 The recommendation is to replace within five years of any such date, or earlier if there are any signs of abrasion or cracking.

-You won’t find any newsstand publications devoted solely to trailer tents and folding campers.
-However, as well as the Club magazine, Camping magazine regularly covers these units.
-Also Motorhome & Caravan T rader and Caravan, Motorhome and Camping Mart can be useful sources of units for sale.
+You won’t find any newsstand publications devoted solely to trailer tents and folding campers but the Club magazine, Camping magazine, Motorhome & Caravan Trader and Caravan, Motorhome and Camping Mart can be useful sources of information.

 Finally, do look for advice from the Club’s own Special Interest Section, the Trailer Tent and Folding Camper Group (see also www.ttfcg.co.uk).